 To enhance wellbeing and reduce absence due to illness all full-time employees are part of a health insurance program.
 One of the benefits from the program is rapid and easily accessible free health treatment specialists for full time employees.
-During 2021 and 2020 COVID-19 many of the employees in the Group has worked from home, and to increase work comfort all employees have had the opportunity to borrow office equipment like chairs, screens etc. Management supervises all facilities at a regularly basis to ensure a safe environment, with severity and number of injuries being the most important measure.
-The absence due to illness for the Group in 2021 was 6.7%.
+Management supervises all facilities at a regularly basis to ensure a safe environment, with severity and number of injuries being the most important measure.
+The absence due to illness for the Group in 2022 was 6.6%.
 This is an increase compared to earlier years mainly related to the pandemic.
 Due to few employees in some of the countries, figures are shown at group level in order to anonymise the employees.

 Self Storage Group has implemented “suppliers declaration” for HSE, minimum wages etc. Currently this has been required for all new suppliers of a certain size related to facility management.
 This increases the control on working conditions at SSGs suppliers.